 Here is my video tutorial to show you how I made the tassel:

-(Click on the triangle in the center of the image to watch the tutorial.
-If you are on a cellphone, hold the phone sideways to view it in full screen.)
+(Use the triangle in the center of the image to watch the tutorial.
+If you are on a cellphone, hold the phone sideways to view it on full screen.)

 How to make an outdoor tassel

 - Make sure you have good synthetic yarn

 Synthetic yarn lasts longer outside since it doesn’t disintegrate like natural cotton or wool.